 lilSOPHiE now exists, she’s still evolving; she looks nothing like I first envisioned her, but l’m allowing her to evolve naturally.
 I’m not being strict on what she has to look like.
 I imagine in the future she will look totally different still.

 I have so many ideas for her, I just enjoy drawing her so much.
 My goal is to move forward doing both realistic pencil work and continuing to improve lilSOPHiE and my digital painting skills.
 They are both so different to make, that they’ll compliment each other nicely.

 There is no next week!
 That feels so odd, the past three months have flown by; this challenge was without doubt one of the hardest, but most rewarding things I’ve ever done with my art.

-I still have dreams of doing oil paintings based of My Photos, so maybe 2018 will see me put together a 75 days Oil Painting Challenge just like this, but having to learn and produce an oil painting every day for 75 days :) I would imagine that one to be tougher and more expensive, but I feel these sort of challenges are a great way to push yourself.
+I still have dreams of doing oil paintings based of MY PHOTOS, so maybe 2018 will see me put together a 75 days Oil Painting Challenge just like this, but having to learn and produce an oil painting every day for 75 days :) I would imagine that’d be even tougher and more expensive, but I feel these sort of challenges are a great way to push yourself.

-I hope you enjoyed this little challenge as much as I did, and Happy Christmas :)
+I hope you enjoyed this little challenge as much as I did :)